A Comparative Analysis of Sociotechnical Constituencies in Europe and Latin America

-Carlos M. Correa 6.1 INTRODUCTION The linkages between universities and the productive sector have attracted considerable attention in Latin American literature on science and technology.
+6. University–enterprise linkages in the area of biotechnology Carlos M. Correa 6.1 INTRODUCTION The linkages between universities and the productive sector have attracted considerable attention in Latin American literature on science and technology.
 Several studies have attempted to explain the nature of such linkages and, particularly, the reasons for the low intensity of the relationship.
 In many countries, national policies have tried to promote – with limited success so far – the contributions that universities could make in order to enhance the innovative and competitive capabilities of domestic ﬁrms.
 A great part of the literature on the matter has focused on the conditions under which knowledge is produced in universities, and has emphasized that the university research agenda is generally deﬁned without considering the potential application by industry of their results.
 This analysis has often led to changes being suggested in the way research priorities are established and in respect of the role that scientists should perform.
 In most cases, however, policies are centered around the supply side.
 The establishment of ‘technology transfer ofﬁces’ has been common in Latin America universities, in order to facilitate the management of contractual relationships with enterprises and other potential clients.
 The supply-side approach has assumed that the university possesses valuable knowledge and abilities, and that it is up to the enterprises to look for it.
-This approach has disregarded, to a large extent, the strong differences existing between the nature of the knowledge typically developed by universities, versus that used by and developed in enterprises.
-Though high-technology industries are dependent upon the...
+This approach has disregarded, to a large extent, the strong differences existing between the nature of the knowledge typically developed by universities, versus that used by and developed...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.